atom-box/tatll/posts/booknotes-how-to-know-another-person-brooks.md

 3. The rut - achieving mastery (usually in 30's and 40's)
 4. The generative
 4. Achieve integrity and avoid despair

+These questions are so great, and precious, I felt like Brooks was giving away the shortcuts that a master like himself worked hard to accumulate between the Wall Street Journal, NY Times, and his current projects.

+*(David, never teach the secrets of the Wu Tang Clan!)* LOL.